 There are some brightly colored species of birds in North America, and there are many that are different shades of red.
 Birds are red for many reasons.
 Their colors help them attract mates and defend their territories.

-The red colors in their plumage come from pigments in the food they eat.
-These molecules are called carotenoids which produce a yellow pigment; however, some birds change this into a red one.
-This is why you sometimes see a yellow cardinal, not a red cardinal.
+The red colors in their plumage come from pigments in their food.
+These molecules are called carotenoids, producing a yellow pigment; however, some birds change this into red.
+You sometimes see a yellow cardinal, not a red cardinal.

-In this article we look at the birds that have red plumage in North America.
+In this article, we look at the birds with red plumage in North America.

-The rose-throated becard can be found in North America in Arizona and southern Texas, and northern Mexico.
+The rose-throated becard can be found in North America in Arizona, southern Texas, and northern Mexico.
 They generally migrate south for the winter.

 Mals are most easily identified by their distinctive red throat (gorget) and black head, while females are brownish-grey and do not have the red spot.